unional/typescript-blackbook/style-guide/default/language/interfaces.md

 # Interface

 ### Naming
-- Use pascal case to name interface
+- Name interface in PascalCase.
 - Do not prefix interface with `I` tslint: [`interface-name`](tslint.md#interface-name-native)

 > Why?
 The concept of an interface in TypeScript is much more broad than in C# or Java, the `IFoo` naming convention is not broadly useful.